 Keep Practicing Patterns!

 Remember, preschool is a time to introduce, not necessarily master.
 Run with the concepts that click.
-Return later to the concepts that need more time and try starting with this AB pattern practice!
+Return to the concepts that need more time later and try starting with this AB pattern practice!

 Looking for More Pattern Activities?